 Michael Woldemariam’s teaching and research interests focus on African politics, particularly the dynamics of armed conflict, the behavior of rebel organizations and self-determination movements, and post-conflict institution building.
 He has special expertise on the Horn of Africa region, where he has travelled extensively and conducted fieldwork.

 Woldemariam has been a fellow at the Woodrow Wilson International Center for Scholars, the Bradley Foundation, the Truman National Security Project, and a research specialist with the Innovations for Successful Societies program at Princeton University.

-Comparative Politics, International Security, African Politics, Political Violence and Conflict, Post-Conflict Governance and Institution Building, Development Policy, and Identity Politics.
+Comparative Politics, International Security, African Politics, Horn of Africa, Political Violence and Conflict, Post-Conflict Governance and Institution Building, and Identity Politics.

 - Core Faculty